Momcozy Breast Pump Flange Size Guide

 Why Breast Pump Flange Size Matters?

 Whether the shield or flange size of your breast pump is right or not greatly affects your breast comfort and milk output.
 A properly fitted flange maximizes milk output, prevents nipple damage, and ensures effective milk pumping.
-If you want to ensure the most amount of milk during your pumping and comfort during and after pumping, getting the right measuring size of your nipples is very crucial.
+If you want to ensure the most amount of milk during your pumping and comfort during and after pumping, measuring your nipple size accurately is very crucial.

 Flange sizes typically range from 13 to 36mm, depending on brand.
 This measurement refers to the beginning of the flange tunnel, not the flange opening.
 Momcozy breast pumps include a standard 24mm flange and offer additional 27mm flanges for moms with larger nipples.
 We also provide inserts ranging from 15mm to 21mm to accommodate a variety of nipple sizes.